gleechi/gleechi.github.io/pages/unity/unity_component_vgbakingclient.md

 Now you have to wait (depending on the number of objects and their complexity).

-## Target Platform

-Selecting **"Windows"** as the target platform is the default.
-"Download" will provide you with a .DLL file and enable natural grasps in your Editor, as well as in Windows builds.

-Select **"Android"** as the target platform if you have tested your Windows solution properly.
-"Download" will provide you with an .SO file to download and enable natural grasps in your Android builds (such as for Quest, Pico, etc.).

 ## Download Output

+{% include warning.html content="CABVG is currently ongoing maintenance and an upgrade to version 2.0.
+It is therefore not available and the documentation below deprecated." %}

-You can either download the product of the bake, rename it and sort it in the Unity plugin folder yourself, or you can copy the download link, paste it in the DownloadURL field of the VG_BakingClient and click "Download."
+You can either download the product of the bake - which is an updated *[APP-IDENTITY].[APP-VERSION].db* file -, and sort it in your project folder yourself, or you can copy the download link, paste it in the DownloadURL field of the VG_BakingClient and click "Download."

-The VG_BakingClient will identify itself how to rename and where to place the file.

-* An .SO file (for Android/Quest) should become Plugins/Android/libvirtualgrasp-selection.so
-* A .DLL file (Windows) should become Plugins/x86_64/virtualgrasp-selection.dll

 This should have finalized the process and you will be able to enjoy natural grasps of your interactable objects.